Brazilian large-eyed stingray: Description

 The Brazilian large-eyed stingray has a diamond-shaped pectoral fin disc approximately as long as wide, with rounded outer corners and slightly concave front margins.
 The tip of the snout is not strongly projecting.
 The eyes are large, about equal in width to the spiracles and the distance between the eyes.
 The mouth is small, with a transverse row of three papillae on the floor.
 There are 35–45 tooth rows in the upper jaw and 38–48 tooth rows in the lower jaw.
 The teeth of juveniles and females are blunt, while those of older males are pointed.
 The tail measures no longer than 1.5 times the disc width, and tapers to a filament towards the tip.
 There is a stinging spine on top of the tail, followed by dorsal and ventral fin folds of roughly equal length; the dorsal fold is up to twice as tall as the ventral fold.

-The disc is mostly smooth, except for a row of 2–18 small, thorn-like dermal denticles along the dorsal midline in adults and a single thorn on each "shoulder" in males.
+The disc is mostly smooth, except for a row of 2–18 small, thornlike dermal denticles along the dorsal midline in adults and a single thorn on each "shoulder" in males.
 The coloration of this species is distinctive: the back is golden brown with the disc and pelvic fins edged by a thin blue line and then a dark brown band.
 There are dark brown blotches around the eyes, between the spiracles, and in two pairs behind the spiracles and further back on the disc.
 Adult males have blue coloring on top and at the tip of the claspers.
 The underside is white, darkening at the disk margin, with a pair of dark brown kidney-shaped blotches outside the gill slits, paired patches of lighter brown, irregular blotches further back, and sometimes a single dark spot at the center of the disc.
 The tail is brown above and white below, darkening to purple at the tip, with the fin folds dark brown and edged in blue.
 The largest known specimen is 31 cm across, though individuals 40 cm across have been seen in the wild.